YangLiu9208/home/index.md

 ***Temporal Frequency Contrastive Graph for Self-supervised Video Understanding***
 **Yang Liu**, Liang Lin.
 **IEEE Transactions on Pattern Analysis and Machine Intelligence (preparing), 2021.**
-(*A frequency domain graph contrastive learning strategy to regard the inter-snippet and intra-snippet temporal relationships as self-supervision signals for temporal representation learning.*)
+(*A frequency domain graph contrastive learning strategy to regard the inter-snippet and intra-snippet temporal relationships as self-supervision signals for video understanding.*)

 <div align="left">
           <a>